idaholab/virtual_test_bed/doc/content/msr/msfr/nek5000_cfd_model.md

 Nek5000 is an open source CFD code based on the spectral element method (SEM) with a long history of application in reactor thermal-hydraulics research [!citep](Merzari2017).

-Through the various CFD modeling appraoches and case studies, one primary motivation is to seek an in-depth understanding of how the MSFR internal velocity distribution can be influenced by the core cavity shape, Reynolds number, turbulence modeling options and the inlet boundary conditions.
+Though the various CFD modeling approaches and case studies, one primary motivation is to seek an in-depth understanding of how the internal velocity distribution can be influenced by the MSFR core cavity shape, the Reynolds number, turbulence modeling options and the inlet boundary conditions.
-In the following sections, we will go through all the components this CFD investigation compaign, and provide detailed descrptions for the numerical methods, case steups, key results and discoveries.
+In the following sections, we will go through all the components one would expect in a typical CFD investigation, and provide detailed descriptions about the numerical methods, case setups, key results and discoveries.

 !alert note
-This documentation assumes that reader has basic knowledge of Nek5000, and is able to run the example cases provided in [Nek5000 tutorial](https://nek5000.github.io/NekDoc/index.html)
+This documentation assumes that reader has the basic knowledge of Nek5000, and is able to run the example cases provided in [Nek5000 tutorial](https://nek5000.github.io/NekDoc/index.html)

 ## CFD solver and turbulence modeling

-Nek5000 is based on the Spectrum Element Methold (SEM), which combines the accuracy of spectral methods with the domain flexibility of the finite element method.
+Nek5000 is based on the Spectrum Element Method (SEM), which combines the accuracy of spectral methods with the domain flexibility of the finite element method.
 In Nek5000 calculations, the domain is discretized into $E$ curvilinear hexahedral elements, in which the solution is represented as a tensor product of $N^{th}$-order